Public Administration (MSc)

 “Public managers connect people to purpose”

-The Public Management specialisation focuses on how public managers can contribute to the organisational capacity to solve societal problems by balancing the management of external relations with internal management activities.
+The Public Management and Leadership specialisation focuses on how public managers can contribute to the organisational capacity to solve societal problems by balancing the management of external relations with internal management activities.
 The management of public organizations is vital to the effectiveness of public policies since policy outputs and outcomes are to be generated by public organizations and their employees, often within complex networks with other public, non-profit and private sector organizations.
 We study how public managers’ leadership connects people to the purpose of delivering public value.

 Public management as a field of study essentially focuses on public performance.
 We analyse managers’ decision making regarding the achievement of potentially contradictory organizational goals and how the effectiveness of their decisions is contingent upon the institutional context in which the organization is embedded.
 This context may provide opportunities, but also constraints, such as decreasing resources in the realm of the economic crisis.